eaobservatory/hedwig/doc/review/external_jcmt.rst

 Any such comments, however, perhaps from your own previous experience, will be welcomed.

-In addition, there is one box on the form to complete:

 "Rating"
 ~~~~~~~~

+Finally, there is a box on the form for an overall rating of the proposal.
-Please give this proposal a numerical rating on the following scale:
+Please give a numerical rating on the following scale:

 +-----+-----------------------------------------------------------------------+
 | 100 | A clear proposal with potentially seminal results.                    |